trinhoftheworld/Project-Descriptions-for-Review/Tech Entrepreneur/Product_Design.md

 #### User Feedback Summary

 Be very critical on the writeup for user feedback.
-The student should write about what they learned from showing their designs to real users.
+The student should write about what she learned from showing their designs to real users.
 Students should be able to clearly identify:

 * key learnings
 * key insights

 gleaned from user testing and feedback.

-Students are encouraged to answer some of these questions in their summary as well:
+Students need to answer 3 of these questions in their summary as well:

 * What do users like?
 * Do users know what the product is with little prompting?